WQLR (FM): History

-The station was built by the Martz Communications Group, and signed on as in 1997 (a nod to its listeners in Montreal; YUL is the IATA code for Montréal–Trudeau International Airport).
+The station was built by the Martz Communications Group, and signed on as in 1997 (the IATA code for Montréal–Trudeau International Airport).
 The station was originally a simulcast of CHR/Top 40-formatted WYSX in Ogdensburg until August 2002, when the station segued to its own "94.7 Hits FM" branding and format.
-WYUL became Montreal's first English-language contemporary hit radio station since 1991, when CHTX ("990 Hits") left the Top 40 format.
 Under Martz ownership, WYUL's sister stations were WVNV and WICY, both licensed to Malone.

-As a U.S.-based station licensed by the Federal Communications Commission, WYUL was exempt from Canadian Radio-television and Telecommunications Commission regulations regarding Canadian content and the language of broadcast.
-To that end, and because of the signal's penetration into the Montreal area, WYUL's slogan was "Montreal's Hottest Music".
-Though it primarily broadcast in English, this allowed the station to accept French-language advertising, which is not permitted on Canadian-licensed English-language stations.
-It also targeted Cornwall, Ontario.
+Although licensed to Chateaugay, New York, the station actively targeted the nearby Canadian markets of Montreal, Quebec and Cornwall, Ontario as a border blaster, and solicited advertising sales in the region.
+As a U.S.-based station licensed by the Federal Communications Commission, WYUL was exempt from Canadian Radio-television and Telecommunications Commission (CRTC) regulations regarding Canadian content, and was allowed to carry programming in both English and French rather than exclusively in a single language.
+In practice, the station primarily broadcast its programming in English, but commercial breaks generally featured both English- and French-language advertising.

 Because WYUL was not a Canadian station, BBM Canada did not measure WYUL's audience.
+Station president Timothy Thompson noted that WYUL was still able to attract major advertisers even without ratings numbers, explaining that they were "buying based on the environment of the radio station and the fact that it's reaching a demographic that’s hard to reach.
+That 18-to-34 demographic is a difficult demographic to reach in terms of the radio offerings."

 On June 28, 2021, Martz announced that it would sell WYUL and co-owned WVNV to the Educational Media Foundation (EMF), which runs two national Christian radio music services, K-Love and Air1.
 This would give EMF its first entry into the Montreal radio market albeit on an American radio signal.
 The last song played on "94.7 Hits FM" was "In The End" by Linkin Park on September 30, 2021.
 The station went silent at midnight, followed by K-Love programming starting the next day.
-The station changed its call letters to WQLR on October 5, 2021.
+The station changed its call letters to WQLR on October 5, 2021 until February 1, 2026 changed its call sign to WQLV when the former holder of the call sign in Millersburg, PA switched over to WCDF.
 With this move, CJFM and French-language CKOI remain as the last two contemporary hit radio stations that are able to be received in Chateaugay, New York.